Stevengez/Stevengez/README.md

 <h3 align="center">A passionate developer from Guatemala</h3>

 ### Studying Science and System Engineering
-- ⚡ Currently working on a promising new crypto currency EIYARO
+- ⚡ Currently working on a promising new crypto currency WORLD
 - 👯 Looking to colaborate on web/android/iOS development
 - 🌱 I’m currently learning **React Native, Boomi and Solance**